 Every patient is unique both as a person, and as a medical case.
 I attempt to adapt evidence based information to the care of each individual in a personal and caring fashion.

-Endocrine tumors, pituitary disease, diabetes mellitus
+Endocrine tumors, pituitary disease

 - Clinical Professor of Medicine, University of Washington School of Medicine